 Kari Korkiakoski, CX Consultant and Founder, Futurelab Finland

 “I think customers’ expectations are getting higher and we even see drops in survey results.
-This is not a project, CX should be purpose of your company.
+This is not a project, CX should be the purpose of your company.

-Year 2019 is about emotions.
+The year 2019 is about emotions.
 Focus on that!
 Define targeted emotions through customer journey.”